Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Shortcut Guardrail Mitigates Token-Level Shortcuts

 \subsection{\textsc{Shortcut Guardrail} is Effective Across Shortcut Distributions, Types, and Strengths}

-\paragraph{Real-world Benchmarks.} Table~\ref{tab:realworld_results} reports results on SST-2, CivilComments, and MultiNLI without artificial shortcut construction.
-Our method achieves the highest accuracy on SST-2, improves both accuracy and WGA on CivilComments, and substantially raises WGA on MultiNLI at a marginal cost in accuracy.
-These results confirm that \textsc{Shortcut Guardrail} effectively mitigates model reliance on naturally occurring shortcuts in real-world settings.
+\paragraph{Real-world Benchmarks.} Table~\ref{tab:realworld_results} reports results on SST-2, CivilComments, and MultiNLI without artificial shortcuts.
+Our method achieves the highest accuracy on SST-2, and substantially raises WGA on CivilComments and MultiNLI at a marginal cost in accuracy.
+In these benchmarks with no artificial distribution shift, WGA is governed by minority ``conflicting'' groups where shortcut--label correlations do not hold at test time, while overall accuracy is dominated by the majority where they still apply; mitigation redistributes performance toward the minority groups, raising WGA at little cost to accuracy~\citep{liu2021just_train_twice,sagawa2020distributionally}.
+These results confirm that \textsc{Shortcut Guardrail} effectively mitigates reliance on naturally occurring shortcuts.

-\paragraph{Controlled Benchmarks with Shortcut Distribution Shift.} A key motivation of our framework is that shortcuts and their spurious correlations, while statistically predictive during training, can become harmful when the deployment-time distribution shifts.
-To evaluate this vulnerability, we construct datasets with shifts in shortcut distribution following the protocol of \citet{zhou2024navigating}, in which shortcut-label correlations from training are reversed.
-As shown in Table~\ref{tab:ood_results}, standard ERM suffers severe WGA degradation across all benchmarks, confirming heavy shortcut reliance.
-In contrast, our method achieves competitive accuracy and WGA across nearly all benchmarks, with notable WGA improvements over ERM (e.g., +0.313 on GoEmo-ST, +0.185 on Yelp-Syn).
+\paragraph{Controlled Benchmarks with Shortcut Distribution Shift.} We further evaluate \textsc{Shortcut Guardrail} on controlled benchmarks with artificially injected shifts in the shortcut distribution, maximally exposing LM's reliance on shortcuts.
+As shown in Table~\ref{tab:ood_results}, ERM suffers severe WGA degradation, confirming heavy shortcut reliance.
+In contrast, our method yields notable WGA improvements over ERM and performs comparably or better than training-time baselines, attaining the best accuracy on all datasets except GoEmo-ST and top-2 WGA except on MultiNLI, where all methods struggle.
+Since we improved WGA on the original MultiNLI (Table~\ref{tab:realworld_results}), this globally poor performance likely stems from the shortcut injection.

-Our method achieves comparable or superior performance to training-time baselines on most benchmarks, despite requiring no label or shortcut annotations.
-Note that on the modified MultiNLI benchmark, all methods struggle in WGA under the shifted distribution.
-However, given that our framework successfully improves WGA on the naturally occurring shortcuts in the original MultiNLI dataset (Table~\ref{tab:realworld_results}), this poor performance likely stems from the controlled shortcut injection ($\lambda=1$).